Build the Docker image of a Node.js application

 ENTRYPOINT ["node", "index.js"]

-In the second stage app, we copy the package.json and the content of the folder generated by the project built in the previous stage.
-We also set the ownership of the files to the user node (automatically created in the Node alpine image).
-Finally, we define the command to run when the container starts.
+- In the second stage app, we copy the package.json and the folder content generated by the project built in the previous stage.

 Run the command below to build the image: